Jeyadeepa/RspbNewProject/README.md

 # rspb-web-testing
-This is for Web testing team
+This is for Web testing team.